nachomecode/nachomecode/README.md

 - 👋 Hi, I’m @nachomecode
 - 👀 I’m interested in frontend & backend
-- 🌱 I’m currently learning a little bit of coding
+- 🌱 I’m currently learning a little bit of HTML, CSS, GitHub, Figma, Jira, SASS
 - 💞️ I’m looking to collaborate on projects for newbies
 - 📫 How to reach me: nachomecode@gmail.com
 - 😄 Pronouns: He/His